Effortless Tai Chi Breathing: Step by Step Guide, Exercises & Techniques

 It's best to breathe through the nose.
 The nose contains fine hairs (cilia) and mucus that help trap and filter out dust, pollutants, and germs.
 Some of these harmful particles are swallowed, thus removing them from the respiratory tract.

-Tai Chi and Taoism emphasise naturalness, simplicity, and tranquillity.
-Too much focus on the breath can mean we get in our own way.
-We start overthinking and it’s harder for us to relax into a natural sense of poise and balance.
+Tai Chi and Taoism emphasize naturalness, simplicity, and tranquility.
+Too much focus on the breath can mean we get in our way.
+We start overthinking, and it’s harder for us to relax into a natural sense of poise and balance.

 Let’s try it out: standing breathing exercise